- Application Periods

 San Diego, CA 92108-3383

-In order to receive financial aid at Mesa College a student must be enrolled in at least one Mesa course (unit) for the duration of the semester in which he/she wants to receive financial aid.
+In order to receive financial aid at San Diego Mesa College a student must have San Diego Mesa College showing as their Campus of Record, have a valid FAFSA onfile at San Diego Mesa College AND be actively enrolled in at least one SDCCD course (unit) for the duration of the semester in which he/she wants to receive any type of financial aid.
 The enrollment in this course must be continuous.
-If a student drops the Mesa course(s) he/she is enrolled in, he/she may lose eligibility to receive any subsequent disbursement of financial aid at Mesa College even if he/she enrolls in another Mesa class during the same semester.
+[Please Note: Just being enrolled in 1 or more courses will not guarantee eligibility for aid.
+Individual aid programs have their own enrollment criteria].
+If a student drops all SDCCD course(s) he/she is enrolled in, he/she will lose eligibility to receive any subsequent disbursement of financial aid at Mesa College even if he/she enrolls in another SDCCD class during the same semester.
 If you have any questions regarding this requirement, please consult the Mesa Financial Aid Bulletin or contact the Mesa Financial Aid Office.

 In order to be eligible to apply for financial aid, a student must be a citizen or permanent resident of the United States or be in the country for other than a temporary purpose with the intention of becoming a permanent resident (per HEA Sec.
 484(a)(5), 34 CFR 668.32(d), 34 CFR 668.33, and Subpart I of Part 668).